 What is a Podcast?

 A podcast is becoming one of the most popular forms of media, and this concept is even drawing many celebrities into hosting their own, as opposed to the traditional radio or talk shows.
+How about using podcasts for employee training?
+Share with eLeaP or get some tips.

 What’s unique about a podcast is that anyone can do it with minimal effort, and that includes people in a business or corporate environment.
 Before we explore the concept of using podcasts in e-Learning and as an employee training tool, we’ll first look at the basics of what a podcast is.